Our Highlights From the Northland

 Or with a purchase of avocados, which we found at many small corrugated metal stands on the side of the road.
 With a sign indicating the price and a small cash box where you throw in your money.
 An honesty box, just like some golf courses!

 In the afternoon we arrived in Houhora, or, more precisely, at Houhora Golf Club.
-Here we played 9 holes and afterwards got to know a fun troupe of members in the clubhouse.
+Here we played 9 holes and afterward got to know a fun troupe of members in the clubhouse.
 We were invited for a beer and had a cheerful evening with characters from the Club.

-Kevin, one of our new friends, invited us to his house for the next morning so we could take a shower if we wanted to.
+Kevin, one of our new friends, invited us to his house the next morning so we could take a shower if we wanted to.
 We happily accepted his kind gesture, and the next morning went to his beautiful house where we also met his very lovely wife Denise.

 After a hot shower, and some coffee and toast that Denise had prepared, we continued our journey.